lacimarsik/movies/README.md

 ![Screenshot of movies](https://github.com/lacimarsik/movies/blob/master/screen.png)

-Features of this straight-forwardedly-coded PHP+MySQL solution is in the [wiki](https://github.com/lacimarsik/movies/wiki)
+Features of this straight-forwardedly-coded PHP+MySQL solution are listed in the [wiki](https://github.com/lacimarsik/movies/wiki)